bradymholt/jsh/README.md

 #### Linux

-Since Linux does not support multiple arguments in the shebang, you need to call npx at its absolute path.
-Usually npx is installed in `/usr/local/bin/` but you can run `which npx` to find out.
+Since most Linux distributions do not support multiple arguments in the shebang, you need to call npx at its absolute path.
+Usually npx is installed in `/usr/local/bin/` but you can run `which npx` to locate it.

 ```
 #!/usr/local/bin/npx jsh